 Leaders will always be a factor to contend with simply because of those who insist on following.
 Agreements like the Constitution will always be necessary when more than one person is involved or tasking another.
 Lines, borders, and fences are necessary; on any scale.

-A conversation about borders would not be complete unless we talked about Criminal Immigrants.
+A conversation about borders would not be complete unless we discussed Criminal Immigrants.
 The phrase “Criminal Immigrants” stirs some emotions.
 I am well aware of that.
 So I hope you passionately consume what I am about to share.

-As demonstrated, stated borders are necessary for numerous reasons, and we really need to understand that this debate is not about fear of being overrun by immigrants.
-Furthermore, it definitely is not about Mexicans.
+As demonstrated, stated borders are necessary for numerous reasons, and we must understand that this debate is not about fear of being overrun by immigrants.
+Furthermore, it is not about Mexicans.
 Instead, it is about a dying dollar, high unemployment, illegal entitlements (forced redistribution of wealth), national debt, unfunded liabilities we already cannot afford or meet, limited resources, terrorism, and so on.

 Think about these Sanctuary Cities for a moment.
 If a leader does not want to follow laws and criminal immigrants do not want to follow them either, this creates a problem for the rest of the law-abiding.
 It also creates a problem for law enforcement officials.
-As a result, both the leader and criminal immigrants get a pass, and they are rewarded for their efforts.
-Meanwhile, the law-abiding citizen continues to be taxed and fined for everyday infractions.
-Keep in mind that the United States continues to incarcerate more of its own citizens (per capita) than any other nation on the planet.
+As a result, both the leader and criminal immigrants get a pass and are rewarded for their efforts.
+Meanwhile, law-abiding citizens continue to be taxed and fined for everyday infractions.
+Keep in mind that the United States continues incarcerating more of its citizens (per capita) than any other nation on the planet.
 The situation is currently hypocritical and confusing, and it does not make sense when you examine the whole.

 Our supposed leaders– who insist on calling this nation a democracy – continue to exploit the people without recourse.
-They will not enforce the most basic of laws regarding criminal immigrants, which is especially true when it equates to another illegal vote for their party.
+They will not enforce the most fundamental laws regarding criminal immigrants, especially when it equates to another illegal vote for their party.
 Yet, they will throw the book at someone or even kill them without due process if that person disagrees with the establishment or attempts to stand up against such tyranny.
 This is madness, and it must be stopped.
 To stop it, we must be willing to face certain truths.
 This will require thinking deeper.

 The term illegal means “something that is contrary to or forbidden by law, especially criminal law.”
 This is actually more of a statement.
-For example, infringing on the Bill of Rights is against the law and therefore illegal, so you have to use a different word for the person who actually commits the illegal act.
+For example, infringing on the Bill of Rights is against the law and, therefore, illegal, so you have to use a different word for the person who commits the illegal act.
 This is simple English.

-Now, a criminal (by definition) is “someone who has committed a crime,” – a crime, of course, being “an offense that may be prosecuted by the state and is punishable by law.”
+Now, a criminal (by definition) is “someone who has committed a crime” – a crime, of course, being “an offense that may be prosecuted by the state and is punishable by law.”
 Using the definition, we can see that these people came here illegally because they did not go through the proper channels to get their documents, making them criminals.
 I am sorry if some do not like the word.
-However, I’m not going to change the English language to make someone feel better.
+However, I will not change the English language to make someone feel better.

-Allow me to digress and to be very blunt for a moment.
-I can be pulled over for something as arbitrary as not wearing a seat-belt or for speeding, and I can be fined or even jailed for it.
-Simultaneously, criminal immigrants can break federal law in felony class, numerous ways and numerous times, and be selectively forgiven.
-I call unfair, racist, and unconstitutional bias!
+Allow me to digress and be very blunt for a moment.
+I can be pulled over for something as arbitrary as not wearing a seatbelt or speeding, and I can be fined or even jailed for it.
+Simultaneously, criminal immigrants can break federal law in felony class numerous ways and numerous times and be selectively forgiven.
+I call it unfair, racist, and unconstitutional bias!
 I do so because it is a breach of Constitutional law.
-After all, such behavior and/or action would be repugnant to the idea of equality.
-Of course, any law which is repugnant to the Constitution is void – if you trust the Supreme Court.
+After all, such behavior or action would be repugnant to the idea of equality.
+Of course, any law repugnant to the Constitution is void – if you trust the Supreme Court.

-If we are going to allow free rein, then we must also abolish the laws that make such actions unfair in the first place – such as entitlements (just for example).
+If we are going to allow free rein, we must also abolish the laws that make such actions unfair, such as entitlements (just for example).
 That’s right!
-If we want to open our books, we must remove the illegal redistributive programs exploited by both citizen and non-citizen, get rid of the laws that are only being enforced when it is convenient or profitable, and perhaps even end this failed war on drugs.
+If we want to open our books, we must remove the illegal redistributive programs exploited by citizens and non-citizens, eliminate the laws that are only being enforced when it is convenient or profitable, and perhaps even end this failed war on drugs.
 Let’s do it for the Greater Good.

-I know everyone loves the Greater Good argument until they realize that they are the branch that needs to be trimmed.
-What we should be seeking is TRUE equality – not in money, but in Rights.
+I know everyone loves the Greater Good argument until they realize they are the branch that needs to be trimmed.
+We should seek TRUE equality – not in money, but in Rights.
 Then, of course, the argument comes up that “equality would allow their citizenship and voting rights and school, etc.” Good!
-Let me be clear; few are averse to these folks gaining their citizenship and the services mentioned; I believe most would want them to do it through legal means and by following the laws of the land – like every other citizen is expected to do.
-It is really not any more complex than that.
-I think most citizens are just tired of hearing stories about law enforcement officials having to defend their release of a criminal immigrant who was booked on theft charges, only to be arrested for murder weeks later, when the truth of the matter is that person was in the United States illegally in the first place (Coffman, 2017).
+Let me be clear; few are opposed to these folks gaining their citizenship and the services mentioned; I believe most would want them to do it through legal means and by following the laws of the land – like every other citizen is expected to do.
+It is not any more complex than that.
+I think most citizens are just tired of hearing stories about law enforcement officials having to defend their release of a criminal immigrant who was booked on theft charges, only to be arrested for murder weeks later when the truth of the matter is that person was in the United States illegally in the first place (Coffman, 2017).

 Now, with all that being said, this may all be a moot point.
-I do not believe that private property currently exists in this oligarchy we find ourselves living in.
+I do not believe that private property currently exists in this oligarchy we live in.
 Consider what happens if you do not pay your rent (property tax).
 So perhaps the lines are already irrelevant.
 Obviously, this is not how it is supposed to be.
-This actually supports my property tax complaints.
+This supports my property tax complaints.

 Anyway, the point is that all of this can be changed.
 This can all be corrected.
 We have to be willing to stand together for a common cause and try to be knowledgeable about what we want and what we are asking for.
 We also need to be knowledgeable and rooted in reality to create viable options that people can stand behind.
 And finally, we need to be united – not divided.
 Yes, we can fix our problems.

-With all that being said, understand that there a few things we have to get straight.
+With all that being said, understand that there are a few things we have to get straight.
 1) Excessive taxation is a crime.
-2) Big government and redistribution is not the answer.
-3) These extreme ideas such as socialism and Anarcho-Capitalism (or even representative democracy) will only make things much worse.
+2) Big government and redistribution are not the answer.
+3) These extreme ideas, such as socialism and Anarcho-Capitalism (or even representative democracy), will only worsen things.
 And 4) blind nationalism and historical ignorance are a big part of what got us here.
-And nothing screams this point louder than witnessing black men or teachers who bring up certain injustices while wearing Che Guevara t-shirts.
+And nothing screams this point louder than witnessing black men or teachers bring up certain injustices while wearing Che Guevara t-shirts.
 My advice: have an intimate knowledge of what you follow, whatever it is.